jadesjardins/prepost-octave/_episodes/07-Octave_remote_ide_vis.md

 ~~~
 {: .source}

-Use scp to perform the transfer
+Then use scp to perform the transfer.
 ~~~
 scp -r SNSS_2019_Octave jdesjard@gra-dtn1.computecanada.ca:/home/jdesjard
 ~~~
 {: .source}

-launch the VNC viewer and direct it toward the gra-vdi node
+Now that our demo data files on the Graham /home file system we can start accessing the system to replicate the work that we have been doing locally.
+Let's launch the VNC viewer and direct it toward the gra-vdi node.

 ~~~
 vncviewer
 ~~~